AndreaSanchezSarrablo/LAB2_SCV/README.md

 ## **TASK 2**

-This task makes use of the Exercici2.py python script which is capable of cutting the BBB video to 1 minute video and then extract two separate audio traks, 1. an mp3 stereo track and 2. audio in AAC with lower bitrate.
+This task makes use of the Exercici2.py python script which is capable of cutting the BBB video to 1 minute video and then extract two separate audio traks, 1. mp3 stereo track and 2. audio in AAC with lower bitrate.
 Finally the script is able to merge the video with both audios.

 ## **TASK 3**